-The exceeding usage of Artificial Intelligence directly powers the smart technology.
-Technocrats like Mark Zuckerberg (CEO and co-founder of Facebook), Bill Gates (CEO and founder of Microsoft) are working towards developing open source AI platforms that help in the inter-connectivity of smart devices, hence the IoT.
+The exceeding usage of Artificial Intelligence directly powers smart technology.
+Technocrats like Mark Zuckerberg (CEO and co-founder of Facebook), Bill Gates (CEO and founder of Microsoft) are working towards developing open-source AI platforms that help in the inter-connectivity of smart devices.

-Elon Musk (CEO of Tesla, SpaceX, SolarCity) recently founded a new company, Neuralink that is responsible for creating modules that connects the human brain with the AI technology.
-The implementation of AI in the IoT field will help the humans to interact with machines more efficiently.
+Elon Musk (CEO of Tesla, SpaceX, SolarCity) recently founded a new company Neuralink.
+And that is responsible for creating modules that connect the human brain with AI (Artificial Intelligence) technology.
+The implementation of AI in the IoT field will help humans to interact with machines more efficiently.

 Automobiles and Logistics

-Using the basic concepts of IoT, you can connect your vehicle to the Internet, which in turn connects to several GPS (Global Positioning Satellites) as well as other vehicles.
+Using the basic concepts of the Internet of Things, you can connect your vehicle to the Internet, which in turn connects to several GPS (Global Positioning Satellites) as well as other vehicles.